 I hope you enjoyed reading my thoughts on this.
 Maybe some of it can help you avoid certain difficulties we all face when self-teaching.
 Don’t be afraid to ask for help; none of your struggles with art are unique really, someone out there has had the same problem and might offer helpful insight.
 If you’d like, you can join my art group on Facebook.
 Let me know what you think about this topic; is there anything you would have liked to have done differently when you started?
 Or are you just beginning this art journey and something is holding you back?
 Let me know in the comments or on the Facebook post!

-9 thoughts on “Things I wish I would have known while learning art”
+9 responses to “Things I wish I would have known while learning art”

 Yes exactly!
 Venturing into different areas is great, and it can really add to your overall art.
 Doing abstract work has changed my portraits.
 That would have never happened if I’d just kept on studying faces.
 Thank you for your thoughts on this <3